Beyond IID: data-driven decision-making in heterogeneous environments: Introduction

-In \Cref{tab:results}, we present a high level summary of our results across problem classes.
+The results above allow to illustrate the interplay of heterogeneity and problem class.
+In \Cref{tab:results}, we present a high level summary of the problem-specific results we derive.
 We assume that the support of the unknown environment is in $[0,M]$ for some positive real number $M$ which can be interpreted as parametrizing the ``extent'' of uncertainty one faces (e.g., maximal values of demand in newsvendor).
-We track the dependence on both the heterogeneity radius $\rad$, as well as $M$.
-These results are for the asymptotic setting in which $n\to\infty$.
+We track the dependence on both the heterogeneity radius $\epsilon$, as well as $M$.
+These results are for the asymptotic setting in which the number of samples grows large.

-For the newsvendor problem, we show through the connection with IPMs (and appropriate impossibility results) that SAA actually achieves the optimal rate for asymptotic worst-case regret both as a function of $\rad$ and $M$ and that this rate is linear.